We are currently closed for short fiction. Check out our free newsletter for up-to-date notices of submission openings.

 - For works under 10,000 words, send the whole piece in the body of the email.
 For larger works submit a synopsis and the first 3,000 words, including final word count, and we will request the rest if we are interested in the piece.

-Please send a maximum of five poems directly to Daniel Cowper: dan (at) pulpliterature.com.
+Please send a maximum of three poems, totalling no more than five pages directly to Daniel Cowper: dan (at) pulpliterature.com.
 No reading fee is required for poetry.

 Graphic novels and illustrations